-Noise levels were measured with a Bruel & Kjaer Type 2236 sound level meter.
-This sound level meter conforms to Australian Standard 1259 "Acoustics - Sound Level Meters" as Type 1 precision sound level meter which has an accuracy suitable for laboratory use.
-The A-Weighting filter of the meter was selected and the time weighting was set to 'fast'.
-The meter was field calibrated both before and after the measurements with a Bruel & Kjaer Sound Level Calibrator Type 4230.
-No significant drift in the sound level meter calibration level was recorded.
+All measurements were conducted using a Bruel and Kjaer Type 2236 Sound Level Meter.
+This sound level meter conforms to Australian Standard 1259 Acoustics - Sound Level Meters as a Type 1 Precision Sound Level Meter which has an accuracy suitable for field and laboratory use.
+The A-Weighting filter of the meter was selected and the time weighting was set to "Fast".
+The calibration of the meter was checked before and after the measurements with a Bruel and Kjaer Type 4230 sound level calibrator and no significant drift was noted.

-The B&K 2236 sound level meter and the B&K 4230 calibrator have been laboratory calibrated within the previous two years in accordance with Wilkinson Murray Quality Assurance procedures.
+The Bruel and Kjaer Type 2236 and Type 4230 have been laboratory calibrated within the previous two years in accordance with our in-house Quality Assurance Procedures.